iwahbe/repro-2555/README.md

 <                 ],
 ```

-In particular, the `content` field of `olds` in the second update has the new value of `runbook.yml`, even though
+In particular, the `content` field of `olds` in **the second update has the new value of `runbook.yml`**, even though no successful update was performed*.
+This seems really weird, and is the likely cause for the inconsistent behavior.